linshixun/astivetoolkit/README.txt

 INTRODUCTION

-Astive is a toolkit and server for Java that provides an extensible architecture for developing, maintaining, and deploying IVR applications.
+Astive is a toolkit and server for Java, with an extensible architecture for developing, maintaining, and deploying telecom applications.

-Build high-quality IVR's for Asterisk® PBX faster with the Astive developer solutions - Astive Toolkit and Astive Server.
+Build high-quality products over Asterisk® PBX with the Astive developer solutions.

-See https://github.com/psanders/astive/wiki/ for examples and further details.

 LEGAL